Dartmoor to Exmoor

 We walk on the banks of the river Dart which follows a rock-strewn course overhung by ancient oak.
 We pass thatched hamlets and farms and cross open moorland at Wind Tor before reaching Widecombe-in-the-Moor for a pub lunch and a visit to the famous 15th-century church.
-In the afternoon we see the wide expanses of Dartmoor and a deserted medieval village before we reach our country house hotel just outside Chagford.
+In the afternoon we see a deserted medieval village before we reach our country house hotel just outside the ancient market town of Chagford.

 We follow the river Teign to splendid Castle Drogo, designed by the architect Sir Edwin Lutyens; the castle is perched 900 feet above sea level.
 After lunch, we arrive at the delightful thatched village of Drewsteignton and then stroll through rolling farmland, stopping to see the ancient and modern construction of cob.
 We transfer to our hotel in Coleford for dinner and overnight.